Things You May Not Know About Liubao Tea

 1. Warm the Stomach

 Winter is the coldest season of the year, and human physiological functions decline due to the severe cold, leading to a decrease in the body's resistance.
-Liubao Tea is a post-, and the that stimulates the stomach has been reduced during fermentation, so it will not irritate the gastrointestinal tract.
+Liubao Tea is a post-, and the caffeine that stimulates the stomach has been reduced during fermentation, so it will not irritate the gastrointestinal tract.
 Additionally, Liubao Tea is rich in theophylline and other warming substances, making it very effective for warming the stomach.
 Drinking Liubao Tea can help the body resist the cold and enhance immunity.

 2. Regulate the Stomach